Insights, Products, Solutions

 What is RCS messaging?
-Android’s communication chat protocol explained
+Google’s communication chat protocol explained

 While billions of people send texts each year, there are other messaging channels that offer a lot more, like Rich Communication Services (RCS).
 But what is RCS messaging and how does it work?

 RCS was built as a replacement for SMS.
-It allows Android users to enjoy many of the same features as those using Apple’s iMessage system.
-While RCS was first conceived 15 years ago, its widespread adoption has grown more recently, with more than one billion monthly active users with RCS messages enabled and full coverage from operators in 10 countries.
+It allows Apple and Android users to enjoy many of the same features as other rich messaging channels like Apple iMessage or WhatsApp.
+While RCS was first conceived over 16 years ago, its adoption has surged recently, with over one billion monthly active users and global coverage from mobile operators.
+Now, with RCS message support expanding to Apple devices in some markets, cross-platform messaging is becoming even more seamless.

 How is this good for your business?
 Let’s walk through how you can use RCS for better engagement and sales, and gain customer trust.

-In RCS chats, live chats that include multimedia (think a web browser, maps, and other images) can take place between businesses and the user’s native inbox (like Android Messages).
+In RCS chats, live chats can include multimedia like web pages, maps, and other images.
+These chats can take place directly in a user’s native mobile inbox (like Android Messages).

 More people than ever are using SMS, and the biggest advantage it has over other messaging services is that it’s available on any mobile phone.
 However, it does have its limitations (the first text was sent in 1992!).
 That’s why, in 2006, the GSM Association (GSMA) set out to create the next step or evolution of SMS — RCS.